-We should mention that it is also possible to design parallel versions of herded Gibbs in an asynchronous Jacobi fashion.
-Preliminary study shows that these are less efficient than the synchronous Gauss-Seidel version of herded Gibbs discussed in this paper.
-However, if many cores are available, we strongly recommend the parallel implementation as it will likely outperform the current sequential implementation.
+We should mention that it is also possible to design parallel versions of herded Gibbs in a Jacobi fashion.
+We have indeed studied this and found that these are less efficient than the Gauss-Seidel version of herded Gibbs discussed in this paper.
+However, if many cores are available, we strongly recommend the Jacobi (asynchronous) implementation as it will likely outperform the Gauss-Seidel (synchronous) implementation.

 The design of efficient herding algorithms for densely connected probabilistic graphical models remains an important area for future research.
-Such algorithms, in conjunction with Rao Blackwellization, would enable us to attack many statistical inference tasks, including Bayesian variable selection and Dirichlet processes.
+Such algorithms, in conjunction with Rao Black-wellization, would enable us to attack many statistical inference tasks, including Bayesian variable selection and Dirichlet processes.

 There are also interesting connections with other algorithms to explore.
-First, herding has ties to multicanonical sampling algorithms (Bornn et al., 2013), which while not deterministic, employ similar biasing/reweighting schemes.
-Second, if for a fully connected graphical model we build a new graph where every state is a node and directed connections exist between nodes that can be reached with a single herded Gibbs update, then herded Gibbs is very similar to the Rotor-Router model of Holroyd and Propp (2010)2.
+If, for a fully connected graphical model, we build a new graph where every state is a node and directed connections exist between nodes that can be reached with a single herded Gibbs update, then herded Gibbs becomes equivalent to the Rotor-Router model of Alex Holroyd and Jim Propp1 [13].
 This deterministic analogue of a random walk has provably superior concentration rates for quantities such as normalized hitting frequencies, hitting times and occupation frequencies.
 In line with our own convergence results, it is shown that discrepancies in these quantities decrease as O(1/T) instead of the usual $O(1/\sqrt{T})$.
 We expect that many of the results from this literature apply to herded Gibbs as well.
-The connection with the work of Art Owen and colleagues, see for example Chen et al. (2011), also needs to be explored further.
+The connection with the work of Art Owen and colleagues, see for example [7], also needs to be explored further.
 Their work uses completely uniformly distributed (CUD) sequences to drive Markov chain Monte Carlo schemes.
 It is not clear, following discussions with Art Owen, that CUD sequences can be constructed in a greedy way as in herding.